Ear Aid Nepal Educational Otology Awards are offered to Nepali Doctors and Audiologists based in Nepal. There are two types of bursary.

 - Audiology candidates should have completed Bachelor of Audiology or Bachelor of Audiology and Speech and Language Pathology (BASLP) or equivalent

-- Candidates must be under 45 years of age on the date of course
+- Candidates must be under 35 years of age on the date of course, and must provide their Date of Birth on their application form

 - A CV and 200 word explanation of your reason for attending your chosen course including how it will provide benefit to your work should be submitted in application for this bursary